Mortality

 In both these age groups, the death rate for males is consistently higher than for females at all time points.
 The under 65 year old male age standardised death rate halved between the 1980s and 2015 before gradually rising.
 A similar, but less dramatic trend is evident amongst females aged under 65.
 A similar trend is evident amongst over 65s.

-Figure x – Trends in age standardised deaths rates (per 100,000 population) for under 65Y population
+Figure 44 – Trends in age standardised deaths rates (per 100,000 population) for under 65Y population.
+Click on the image to make it bigger.

-Figure x – Trends in age standardised deaths rates (per 100,000 population) for under 65Y population
+Figure 45 – Trends in age standardised deaths rates (per 100,000 population) for under 65Y population.
+Click on the image to make it bigger.